The Met Office weather forecast

 Chris Juden – on bikes and accessories

 Chris has an insatiable desire to evaluate the products of the cycle industry from the utility cyclist’s point of view.
-His reviews can be found in Cycle, CTC’s magazine, back copies of which are available at CTC’s website.
+His reviews can be found in Cycle, the magazine of CTC, back copies of which are available at the cyclingUK website.

 Sheldon Brown – on repairs and modifications

 Sheldon Brown was a self-taught bicycle mechanic based in the USA who began documenting his encyclopaedic knowledge of bicycle components in the days when the world wide web was a new thing.
-He was known for his ability to explain technical information in layman’s terms.
+He was known for his ability to simplify technical information.